chenjie20/CVCL/README.md

 # CVCL

 The manuscript titled "Deep Multiview Clustering by Contrasting Cluster Assignments" is under review.
-Please feel free to contact me if you have any prbolems.
+Please feel free to contact me if you have any prbolem.
 Thank you.

 --Prerequisites